Jump to the newest site update!

 The four stood a great but pitiful sight, “You sorry sod’s, what have you done.”

 The last to emerge was the first embodiment of Pitel, massive, covered in scale and charred like a log he slowly slithered and stretched himself out, covering the potential escape.
 He did not look well, he did not look long to live.
 “Pitel has sacrificed his very being to entwine these savages.
 These golden chains only hold because of him, and when his task is done, he too soon will become our stardust.”
 Radia eulogized sorrowfully.
 Pitel exhaled weakly from his pits, a dirtied steam hardly worth his honour and might.
-“Tho, the mother has rearranged the gods, these four are to be sentenced to Kiya and all their disgraces will follow to Locas.”
+“Tho, the mother has rearranged the gods, these four are to be sentenced to Kiya and all their disgraces will follow.”
 She furthered.
 As it was announced, two shooting stars travelled above and into the inner spheres.
 “Two new moons are born, Marri and Judus.”

 “I see.”
 Godfrid relinquished, lowering his hand finally to which his three guards marched into their roles as gatekeepers.
 From his hip a key caught the light, “I have no boat big enough for us all.”